Shoot-Out at Medicine Bend

 Shoot-Out at Medicine Bend is a 1957 American Western film directed by Richard L. Bare and starring Randolph Scott, James Craig, Angie Dickinson and James Garner.

 James Garner, who had a supporting role, said "it was always fun working with Dick Bare, and Randy Scott was an old pro, but the movie isn't worth a damn."
+This marked the third feature film for James Garner.